choncode/big_zoom_classrooms/README.md

 # big_zoom_classrooms

-A python script to generate large csv breakout rooms for Zoom.
+A python script to generate large csv breakout rooms for Zoom, specifically created for seminars.

+## Instructions